Want to sell big? Follow these top-notch Black Friday marketing ideas!

 Engage customers in-store by talking up your Black Friday bargains.
 Hang posters and give out flyers or bag-stuffers that have all of your store’s Black Friday information – a complete list of sales, your store’s Black Friday hours, and even some coupons.
 Sell your sales, make your deals sound too good to pass up!

 A good starting point for any discount is 20%.
 This is just enough to be both eye-catching and competitive without threatening the loss of profit.
 Of course, if a product is particularly popular, consider raising your discount percentage even higher.
 50% off is where items become nearly irresistible!

-Nearly every business partaking in Black Friday, if not every, will have some kind of doorbuster sale.
-A doorbuster sale is regarded as the biggest, best deal offered by a store.
+Most businesses partaking in Black Friday, if not every, will have doorbuster sales.
+Doorbuster sales are regarded as the biggest and best deal offered by a store.
 Usually, it’s a large discount placed on a product in high demand.

-The benefit to a doorbuster is that it draws customers into the store to purchase a product they like but might not buy without the sale.
-Once the customer is in the store, they may find other items or sales they like and will therefore spend more money on your business.
+The benefit of doorbuster sales is that they draw customers into the stores to purchase products they like but might not buy without the sale.
+Once the customer is shopping in your store, they may find other items or sales they like and will therefore spend more money on your business.

-If you do have a doorbuster sale, make sure to advertise it like crazy!
+Businesses that have doorbuster sales, make sure to advertise it like crazy!

 If you do happen to run out of a product, take down a list of interested customer’s names and contact information so that they can come back to the store when you restock.
 Allow them to still get the Black Friday deal!